NSS-SE-Jumpstart/curriculum/sessions/session5/classroom/morning_routine.md

 ## Phase Four

-Now that we've gotten a good feel on working with functions, let's get into the start of our morning.....waking up.
+Now that we've gotten a good feel on working with functions, let's get into the start of our morning...waking up.

 1. Add a new function called `wake_up`.
 It should take no parameters yet, but don't worry we'll get there.
 The function should, like our hello world function, print `I'm waking up!`  Next, we want to return a string saying `I'm awake now!!`.
 Do you see the difference between the print and the return?
-The print happens in the function while we're still waking up, but the return is for after the function is finished.....so we've already woken up.
+The print happens in the function while we're still waking up, but the return is for after the function is finished...so we've already woken up.

     <details>
     <summary> :sun_behind_small_cloud: Click here to see what your code might look like... :sun_behind_small_cloud: </summary>